morbus/button-shy-games-play-bot/README.md

 ## Goals

-1. To facilitate Discord-hosted gameplay of Button Shy games.
+1. To facilitate Discord asynchronous play of Button Shy games.
 2. To become an invited bot of the official Button Shy Discord.
 3. To ensure players each have their own physical copy of the game.
 4. To teach and encourage interactions with the bot by watching the bot.